openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 ********************************************************************
 ```

+- Compile and test your work.

+## Advanced Tasks

+If you want a more challenging approach, try the optional tasks below:

-- Optional: A more advance approach is to reformat it into a Report Form like this:
+- Reformat the data into a Report Form like this:

 ![](Images/cobolchCOV19-img3.png)

-- Compile and Test your work

-- Optional: Automate.
-Using NPM and Zowe CLI, Run all these steps and create a “one click” COBOL build similar to this.
+- Automate.
+Using NPM and Zowe CLI, run all these steps and create a “one click” COBOL build similar to this:

 ![](Images/cobolchCOV19-img4.gif)

-I hope this could be a good COBOL challenge to anybody who is willing to try.
+## Solution

-If you want to check the solution, read all about it [here](https://medium.com/@jessielaine.punongbayan/solution-covid-19-reports-cobol-challenge-6c509579e3fe?source=friends_link&sk=5a662034a03c91d639b77267ed6abfc9).
+To check the solution, refer to the blog post [here](https://medium.com/@jessielaine.punongbayan/solution-covid-19-reports-cobol-challenge-6c509579e3fe?source=friends_link&sk=5a662034a03c91d639b77267ed6abfc9).

 Happy Coding! 😉